Moustafa-AbdElKader/Financials_Market_Segmentation_Analysis/README.md

 This Dashboard analyzes financial market segmentation, breaking it down in terms of sales, expenses, discounts, profit, units sold and products.
 I have found some interesting insights I would love to share with you!!

+I strongly suggest you to explore the dashboard yourself from [here](https://www.novypro.com/project/market-segmentation-analysis)!!

 Insights:

 - <b>Government</b> segment has the <b>Highest Total Profit (11.4 M $)</b>